Zhadok/HP_WU_FortressSim/README.md

 The implementation can be found [here](https://github.com/Zhadok/HP_WU_FortressSim/blob/master/src/rules/RulesEngine.ts#L48).
 The rules that a professor player will follow, for example, can be found [here](https://github.com/Zhadok/HP_WU_FortressSim/blob/master/src/rules/store/professorRules.json).

+You also have the option of manually clicking through a simulation, step by step.
+The action the AI would take is also shown.
+To activate this feature, see the selection box "Player action selection" under advanced simulation settings.

 ### What happens to my data?
 Simulation data is stored only locally, on your device.